variantstudios/wisdomwaysacupuncture.com/_categories/autumn--metal-element.md

     stay healthy.
 ---

-###### The \*featured\* Metal/Fall post is above; to read just click the image!
-It’s a great starting point because it covers an overview of the element.

-###### The Metal Element relates to the Fall, the Lungs and Large Intestines, and to grief – but also inspiration.
+The \*featured\* Metal/Fall post is above; to read just click the image!
+It’s a great starting point because it covers an overview of the element.<br><br>The Metal Element relates to the Fall, the Lungs and Large Intestines, and to grief – but also inspiration.
 These posts contain tips we can use to stay balanced not just in the Fall, but really any time we find ourselves faced with these “Metal” challenges.
+{: .light_gray_message.align-to-center}